-Benefits due to James Green in the event of a termination following a change of control or other termination for any reason other than cause include: (i) payment of any accrued benefits; (ii) severance pay calculated based on total annual compensation multiplied by the number of years remaining in the term; (iii) long-term and short-term incentive compensation based on the number of years remaining in the term; and (iv) full capitalization of the pension plan established for James Green.
+Benefits due to Mr. Green in the event of a termination following a change of control or other good reason or by Artis other than for cause also include: (i) payment of any accrued benefits; (ii) severance pay calculated based on total annual compensation multiplied by the number of years remaining in the term; (iii) long-term and short-term incentive compensation based on the number of years remaining in the term; (iv) full capitalization of the pension plan established for Mr. Green.

-A change of control for the purposes of James Green's employment agreement has the same meaning in Armin Martens' employment agreement.
+The definition of "change of control" for the purposes of Mr. Green's employment contract is the same as the definition contained in Mr. Martens' employment contract.

-The quantification of the payment to which James Green would be entitled upon a change of control will depend upon the number of years remaining in the term of his employment agreement.
+The quantification of the payment to which Mr. Green would be entitled upon a change of control will depend upon the number of years remaining in the term of his employment agreement.